MicrosoftDocs/azure-media-services/media-services/latest/security-private-link-concept.md

 ## Other Private Link enabled Azure services

+A Media Services uses Azure Storage to store media.
+You can use private link with Azure Storage.

 | Service                | Media Services integration                      | Private link documentation |
 | ---------------------- | ----------------------------------------------- | -------------------------- |
 | Azure Storage          | Used to store media                             | [Use private endpoints for Azure Storage](https://docs.microsoft.com/storage/common/storage-private-endpoints) |